darklab8/blog/blog/articles/article_detailed/article_freelancer_setup_at_linux/article.md

 ![]({{.StaticRoot}}article_freelancer_setup_at_linux/gamescope_install.png)

+P.S.
+Alternatively can be used Virtual Desktop feature, but it is not available anymore in the proton version.
+This is why we go with gamescope.

 ## Extra info - d3d8to9 v1.12.0

 The guide used dxvk 2.4 with direct 8 support to launch the game, but [d3d8to9 v1.12.0](https://github.com/crosire/d3d8to9/releases/tag/v1.12.0) can be used as alternative.